Amethyst1016/DATA533-Project-Group8/forum_description.md

   * This formats the printed username when the user is called to be displayed.
 * displayCount()
   * This checks the number of users currently registered in the system.
-* del()
-  * This allows admins to delete users from the system.
-* searchFlagInPost()
-  * This allows admins to search for a keyword or flagged content in the existing posts.
 * userlist()
   * This allows admins to see a list of registered users in the system.